cisco/cisco-network-node-utils/docs/README-node-utils-APIs-xr.md

 Each feature will be different, so it there will almost certainly be unique changes needed to support XR for a particular feature.
 For bgp neighbor, that included the following:

  - XR does not support bgp neighbor addresses in the prefix/len format ("2.2.2.2/24"), so we had to skip those in the minitest on XR.
- - XR only supports a single encryption type for the password attribute (simply specified as "encrypted", which maps to "md5").
-We updated the ruby API to fail with a Cisco::UnsupportedError if an encryption type other than md5 is specified on XR (and updated the minitest to match).
+ - XR only supports a single encryption type for the password attribute (simply specified as "encrypted", which is actually "md5").
+We updated the node_utils API to fail with a Cisco::UnsupportedError if an encryption type other than md5 is specified on XR (and updated the minitest to match).
  - XR supports three transport connection modes (active-only, passive-only, both), while Nexus only supports two (passive-only, both) through the transport_passive_only attribute.
 We added a new transport_passive_mode attribute that accepts all three types.